microsoft/vscode-docs/docs/editor/debugging.md

 ### Run mode

 In addition to debugging a program, VS Code supports **running** the program.
-The **Debug: Start Without Debugging** action is triggered with `kb(workbench.action.debug.run)` and uses the currently selected launch configuration.
+The **Debug: Run (Start Without Debugging)** action is triggered with `kb(workbench.action.debug.run)` and uses the currently selected launch configuration.
 Many of the launch configuration attributes are supported in 'Run' mode.
 VS Code maintains a debug session while the program is running, and pressing the **Stop** button terminates the program.

 >**Tip**: The **Run** action is always available, but not all debugger extensions support 'Run'.
 In this case, 'Run' will be the same as 'Debug'.